 Our DevOps best practices

 Here are some of the best practices we use to boost our software development process and increase the quality of our work:

-- Provide developers with tools that help them work best.
+Provide developers with tools that enhance their productivity and effectiveness.

 - Mastering DevOps.
 The Top Nine Skills Every Engineer Needs

 - DevOps Best Practices - Tips for Successful Implementation